Russian Vnukovo airport CEO, deputy resign after plane crash

-MOSCOW (Reuters) - The chief executive of Russia’s Vnukovo airport and his deputy have resigned after a fatal plane crash which killed the head of France energy company Total, the airport said on Thursday.
+MOSCOW, Oct 23 (Reuters) - The chief executive of Russia’s Vnukovo airport and his deputy have resigned after a fatal plane crash which killed the head of France energy company Total , the airport said on Thursday.

 The airport said in a statement that Vnukovo had accepted the resignations of CEO Andrei Dyakov and his deputy Sergei Solntsev.